SIAnalyticsLab/quarto/README.md

 # R foundations repo

-Student-facing repo for the R foundations course at the GRAPH Courses.
+Student-facing repo for the R foundations course at the SI Analytics.

 This repo needs to be downloaded or cloned by students so that they can access the data, scripts and autograders.